minio/directpv/docs/command-reference.md

 # Command reference

 ## Prerequisites
 * Working DirectPV plugin.
-To install the plugin, refer [installation guide](./installation.md#directpv-plugin-installation).
+To install the plugin, refer to the [plugin installation guide](./installation.md#directpv-plugin-installation).
 * Working DirectPV CSI driver in Kubernetes.
-To install the driver, refer [installation guide](./installation.md#directpv-csi-driver-installation).
+To install the driver, refer to the [driver installation guide](./installation.md#directpv-csi-driver-installation).

 ## Note
-DirectPV plugin command is referred as `kubectl directpv` in this document.
-For direct binary users, replace with `kubectl-directpv`.
+The DirectPV plugin command is referred to as `kubectl directpv` in this document.
+If you are using the direct binary instead, replace with `kubectl-directpv` throughout.

 ## Command changes from DirectCSI
 | DirectCSI command                | DirectPV command                                          |